Social

 EM-MD-540a.4

-Our health and safety approach is simple — we are committed to the safety and well-being of our employees, contractors, and the communities in which we operate.
+Our approach to health and safety is simple — we are committed to the safety and well-being of our employees, contractors, and the communities we operate in.
 Safety is our top priority, and we strive to achieve zero workplace incidents by prioritizing health and safety in everything we do.
-From the way we design our facilities to the way we educate and train our employees and contractors, health and safety is always our first and foremost objective.
+From the way we design our facilities, to the way we educate and train our employees and contractors, health and safety is always our first and foremost objective.

 Equitrans strives to conduct business operations in accordance with all applicable health and safety requirements, as established by the U.S. Occupational Safety and Health Administration (OSHA) and other regulatory bodies, as well as relevant industry best practices.
 Regulatory compliance is the first layer of our safety practices but is by no means our only safety focus.

-As part of our commitment, health and wellness are also essential areas of focus areas Equitrans — helping employees to maintain a work-life balance, stay productive, and be happy at work.
+As part of our commitment, health and wellness are also essential focus areas for Equitrans.
+We are determined to help employees maintain a work-life balance, stay productive, and be proud of their work.
 By promoting wellness and mental health, employees remain healthy and engaged, which benefits the Company as a whole.
-Equitrans is committed to promoting wellness and mental health in the workplace and offers a variety of programs to support this goal.
+More information can be found in the Workforce Culture section of this report.

-We manage safety and environmental stewardship at Equitrans through our Zero Is Possible — Today (ZIP Today) platform, driven by our HSE team with oversight by the Board’s Health, Safety, Sustainability, and Environmental (HSSE) Committee.
+We manage safety and environmental stewardship at Equitrans through our Zero Is Possible (ZIP) Today platform, driven by our safety and environmental teams with oversight from the Board’s Health, Safety, Sustainability and Environmental (HSSE) Committee.
 ZIP Today is the manifestation of our overriding belief that success is only realized when every contributor is safe and unharmed, and when we consistently strive for environmental excellence.
-As we continue to build a robust safety and environmental stewardship culture, it is important that our employees and contractors remember that their safety takes precedence above all else, a belief that ZIP Today helps to foster.

 Hazard Identification

-Equitrans requires all employees to receive training on hazard and potential hazard identification in relation to their specific job requirements — and managers work with employees to keep safety a top priority and mitigate potential hazards.
+Equitrans requires employees to receive training on hazard and potential hazard identification in relation to their specific job requirements.
+Managers work with employees to keep safety as a top priority and to mitigate potential hazards.

-When two or more field employees are working together, they are required to complete a comprehensive tailgate safety meeting (TSM) prior to starting the task.
+When two or more field employees are working together, they are required to complete a comprehensive Tailgate Safety Meeting (TSM) prior to starting the task.
 During TSMs, the team discusses job requirements for the day and any potential hazards that may arise from crews or personnel working in proximity to each other.
-After the meeting, relevant employees and contractors deploy to identify potential hazards, discuss safety control measures, and mitigate any hazards found prior to starting work.
+After the meeting, relevant employees and contractors are better able to identify potential hazards, discuss safety control measures, and mitigate any hazards found prior to starting work.
 If a hazard is found, employees and contractors must notify supervisors to discuss how to best resolve the hazard.
-Additionally, all employees and contractors have the responsibility to exercise their stop work authority, an important protocol that reinforces the importance of keeping safety top-of-mind during all activities.
+Additionally, all employees and contractors have the responsibility to exercise their Stop Work Authority, an important protocol that reinforces the importance of keeping safety top-of-mind during all activities.

 Safety Education and Training

 Having informed, proactive employees is key to Equitrans’ safety culture.
 To achieve zero incidents, we depend on our employees to identify risks and take action to mitigate hazards, in addition to other health and safety protocols.
-We place a high value on safety training and education, and we are dedicated to providing our workers with the tools they require to do their jobs safely and effectively.
-Our health and safety approach is designed to empower workers to take control of their own safety, and we are committed to creating a safe and healthy work environment for everyone.
-In 2021, Equitrans employees completed 4,990 hours of safety education and training.
+We place a high value on safety training and education and are dedicated to providing our workers with the tools they require to do their jobs safely and effectively.
+Our approach is designed to empower workers to take control of their own safety, and we are committed to creating a safe and healthy work environment for everyone.
+In 2022, Equitrans employees completed 4,755 hours of safety education and training.

-Upon hiring, every employee participates in Equitrans’ New Hire Orientation Program, which includes information on our safety culture, and receives an in-depth safety orientation upon arrival at their work location.
-Employees attend core safety training annually, as well as monthly training related to OSHA- and Equitrans-specific education tailored to an employee’s applicable work responsibilities.
-Examples of these tailored trainings include: how to investigate incidents, safe driving practices, and how to recognize and control hazards.
-Employees are required to complete Equitrans-specific Pipeline and Hazardous Materials Safety Administration (PHMSA) Operator Qualification (OQ) training specific to their job responsibilities, in addition to extensive on-the-job training from their supervisors and peers.
-Additionally, the E-Train home/office safety committee provides monthly safety tips to employees via postings to our Company intranet and through our monthly HSE ZIP memo — reinforcing specific safety guidance and reminding employees that Zero Is Possible, anytime, anywhere.
+Upon joining the Company, every employee participates in Equitrans’ new hire orientation program, which includes information on our safety culture, and new workers receive an in-depth safety orientation upon arrival at their work location.
+Employees attend core safety training annually, as required, in addition to monthly training related to OSHA- and Equitrans-specific education tailored to employees’ work responsibilities.
+Examples of these tailored trainings include: how to recognize and control hazards, safe driving practices, hazard communication and safe work practices, and specialized training such as lockout/tagout (LOTO).
+Certain field-based employees are required to complete an Equitrans-specific Pipeline and Hazardous Materials Safety Administration (PHMSA) Operator Qualification (OQ) training specific to their job responsibilities, in addition to extensive on-the-job training from their supervisors and peers.
+Additionally, the E-Train Home Office Safety Team (HOST) provides monthly safety tips to employees via postings on our Company intranet.

 Equitrans also has specific safety education expectations for our contractors.
 Prior to starting work on any Equitrans site, all contractors and suppliers are required to review our contractor safety orientation video, which complements our overall safety practices, processes, and procedures and refreshes contractors on Equitrans’ many safety practices, including hazard identification, risk management, and the process for mitigating potential site hazards.
-Additionally, contractors are required to attend a kick-off meeting prior to work that establishes our expectations and defines roles and responsibilities, the project’s emergency action plan, and any potential hazards that may be present at the job site.
+Additionally, prior to beginning any work activities, contractors are required to attend a kick-off meeting that establishes our expectations, defines roles and responsibilities, and outlines the project’s emergency action plan and any potential hazards that may be present at the job site.

 Our Proactive Approach to Employee Safety

 Equitrans diligently tracks numerous safety-related metrics to evaluate our safety performance.
-In February 2021, Equitrans formally launched the Intelex app, our health, safety, and quality management software application used to track our safety data.
-Intelex was deployed to the phones and mobile devices for all of our employees, providing an easily accessible and effortless method to record our Equitrans-specific, proactive metrics, which include:
+We continue to utilize the Intelex app, our health, safety, and quality management software application used to track our safety data, which was launched in February 2021.
+Intelex is deployed to the phones and mobile devices of all our employees, providing an easily accessible and effortless method to record our Equitrans-specific, proactive metrics, including:

-• Incident with Serious Potential (ISP), which includes events or situations where a behavior or activity may have the potential to cause serious injury or significant property damage
+• Incident with Serious Potential (ISP): Events or situations where a behavior or activity may have the potential to cause serious injury or significant property damage.

-• Corrected Safety Opportunity (CSO), which reflect non-serious hazard reports, deficient procedures or processes, or improvement suggestions that have been corrected and incorporated into our business and operations
+• Corrected Safety Opportunity (CSO): Non-serious hazard reports, deficient procedures or processes, or improvement suggestions that have been corrected and incorporated into our business and operations.
+The CSO metric encourages employees to report all safety observations and opportunities for improvement to help increase safety awareness across the Company.

-The CSO metric encourages employees to report all safety observations and opportunities for improvement to help increase safety awareness across Equitrans.
+The CSO metric encourages employees to report all safety observations and opportunities for improvement to help increase safety awareness across the Company.

 Employee Safety Performance